ratify-project/ratify/docs/quickstarts/ratify-quickstart-manual.md

 # Manual Quick Start Steps

-This document outlines the **manual** steps to install Ratify with Gatekeeper in admission control scenarios.
+This document outlines the **manual** production ready steps to install Ratify with Gatekeeper in admission control scenarios.
 Please refer to the [README.MD](../../README.md) for recommended install steps.

 <hr>